changswap/changswap-document/products/prediction/prediction-guide.md

 ![](<../../.gitbook/assets/image (50).png>)

 2\.
-A new window will appear showing the amount of BNB you can collect with a **Confirm** button.
+A new window will appear showing the amount of KUB you can collect with a **Confirm** button.
 Click the button and confirm the action in your wallet.

 ![](<../../.gitbook/assets/image (52).png>)

-Your BNB winnings will now be in your wallet.
+Your KUB winnings will now be in your wallet.

 ### Collecting winnings from older rounds

-Sometimes you may be away from PancakeSwap's Prediction page for a while, or may have forgotten to collect winnings from older rounds.
+Sometimes you may be away from ChangSwap's Prediction page for a while, or may have forgotten to collect winnings from older rounds.
 You can still collect winnings owed to you from older rounds at any time.

 1\.
 Find more information on past rounds you've entered by clicking on the **reversing clock icon** next to the round timer.